ZeDespo/accurate-melee-marth/README.md

 2) Increase the size of Marth's sword to that of Ike's, and extend the hitboxes.
 3) Replace all of his movement sounds with https://www.youtube.com/watch?v=LAj-QrxINPg
 4) Chargeable grab (no idea if this is even possible) to make Marth's grab box taller / longer.
+5) Slowing down Dancing Blade to the melee equivalent with the melee hitboxes
+6) Cancel Dancing Blade in the air to enable all aerial strings.
+7) Define cancel frames for NAir and Bair